You’re driving down the street.

 That was verbal abuse.”

 Use those exact words.
 They’re strong, but they’re accurate.
-(Find out more about verbal abuse.)
+(Learn more about verbal abuse.)

 What that person just did wasn’t okay.

 This is not about you.
 You didn’t invite their rage.
 You weren’t responsible for provoking them.
 You didn’t deserve this.

 This is about THEM.